tom-stoev/tom-stoev/README.md

 ### Hi there, I'm Tom

-## I'm a UCLA Senior with a passion for coding!
 I am passionate and motivated towards creating software with a focus on backend development.
 I am graduating from the UCLA Samueli School of Engineering in June 2023 (GPA: 3.9).

 I have previous industry experience via a Software Developer Internship at Norton Lifelock where my roles consisted of: